CCrypto/ccvpn2/ccvpn/pages/faq.md

 This means that tor is good if you want full anonymity, but not for everyday web browsing, or to play an online game.
 For that, a VPN perfect.

+### Do you propose an affiliate program?
+Yes!
+Share your affiliate link and earn 2 weeks for each referral.
+Invite 24 friends and you get one year of free VPN!

 ### Do you support IPv6?
 Yes!